 Kilt, Thompsn Grey tartan

 Formal events (black tie and white tie) are not frequent.
-They could be weddings, anniversaries, and the like.
 For many men they are too seldom occurring events for investing in an expensive garment, thus in many cases resulting in hiring rather than buying.
 This also implies to kilts, of course.

 And if you, like me and many, many other kilt wearers around the world, have no Scottish roots, it is rather unlikely that you should ever be invited to an event, where formal kilt wear is an option or mandatory.

-Start looking at your wardrobe.
-What should a kilt replace or substitute?
-It is about you and your money and your possibilities for wearing a kilt.
 Don’t automatically think that only the most expensive kilt shall do.
 Are your jeans and chinos all labelled Armani, Hugo Boss and the like, it might be true – if the kilt should substitute them, and not your shorts which might be cheaper non-branded ones.
+For must purposes, less (and cheaper) will do.

 For people seeing you in a kilt, their first thought is not, whether your kilt is cheap or expensive.
 It is the fact that you are wearing a kilt.
 Probably this is their only thought.

 Most people, outside Scottish environments, have only seen a kilt in pictures or on TV.
-They simply don’t know how a ‘real’ kilt shall look like.
-They connect a kilt with tartans and perhaps pleats.
-How should they know about details?
+How should they know about details, differences in fabric etc?
+They will connect a kilt with tartans and perhaps pleats.
+Point.

 cheap or expensive

-Both are kilts.
-The kilt to the left is £50, the one to the right five times as much.
+The kilt to the left (Heritage of Scotland tartan) is £50, the one to the right (MacDonald of the Isles Ancient tartan) five-ten times as much.
 Both are kilts.
 Like cheap jeans and expensive jeans are all jeans.
 Like cheap, as well as expensive cars, are cars.

 Dress to impress?